youyifong/tsp/README.md

 - _MFI.csv: contains the x-y coordinates and MFI for each mask

+## Image alignment

+> python -m tsp alignimages --ref_image xx  --image2 xx

+Optional input:

+- --l Channels.
+If the images are grayscale, the argument is not needed.
+If the images are RBG, the argument is used to extract the channels of interest from the two images: 1 R, 2 G, 3 B, e.g. [2,2]

+Output

+- A new image file named _aligned.png will be saved.

 ## Compute distance from cell center to a boundary polyline